Due Process Rights

-To know the nature of the evidence and the names of the witnesses scheduled to appear.
+- To know the nature of the evidence against them and the names of witnesses scheduled to appear at a formal hearing.

-To present evidence and witnesses in your own behalf.
+- To present evidence and witnesses on their own behalf.

-To be present at the hearing during the presentation of any evidence or material in which a decision is made.
-If students fail to attend their hearing, it will be held in their absence.
+- To be present at the hearing during the presentation of any evidence or material on which a recommendation will be made.
+If a Student, Student Organization, or Student Group fails to attend the hearing, it will be held in their absence.

 - To receive a decision based solely on the evidence presented.